 "TCHC shall provide to the Board an annual report with statistical information including but not limited to information regarding enforcement activities, training, supervision, complaints, and other issues of concern to the parties and such further categories of information as may be requested by the Board from time to time."

 RECOMMENDATIONS:

-It is recommended that Board receive this report for information.
+It is recommended that TSC receive this report for information and forward it to the Board of Directors for its information.